 “You didn’t say that was what you were looking for.”

 “We didn’t want just a cover band.
 You’ll get your shot but not until people are ready for the Weirdos.”

-He stomped away.
-I grabbed Safety before he left.”
+I grabbed Safety before he leaves.
+“Whatcha think?”

 “I like them for their youth and energy.
-Without them, we’d probably chosen a lame band that has no soul.”
+Without them, we’d be stuck with a lame band that has no soul.”

 “You get to choose the band?”

 “You’re just a kid.
 How’dcha get hired.
 Yer daddy’s a studio honcho, huh?”

 “My daddy makes weapons for the military in Miami.”

 “Right,” he dismisses me by walking off with the Weirdos’